Are High-Yield Savings Accounts Still Outpacing Inflation?

 Another option is a money market account.
 These are better-suited for established savers, as many accounts require a minimum balance of $1,000.
 In many ways, these accounts offer the best perks of checking, in that you can access your money anytime you want with a debit card.

 Moreover, you'll gain all the perks of a savings account, including returns as high as 4.35%.
 This will also allow you to earn more money than inflation takes.
-However, like a high-yield savings account, money market accounts come with variable interest rates.
-So, if the Fed cuts rates sometime soon, it could lower your returns.
+However, as with a high-yield savings account, money market accounts come with variable interest rates.
+If the Fed cuts rates sometime soon, it could lower your returns.

 If you're on the fence about savings options, this table can help: